IPad is a great computing alternative for seniors. It’s easy to use interface, portability,

 The iOS is the iPad operating system, like Windows or the Mac OS.
 Apple updates the

 iOS often.
-Whether you have an iPad 1, 2, third- or fourth-generation iPad or iPad
+Whether you have an iPad 2, third-, fourth- or fifth-generation iPad or

-mini, you can update to the latest operating system easily and for free.
-Click here
+iPad mini, you can update to the latest operating system easily and for free.
+Click

 IPad offers several accessibility features for those with vision, hearing, or dexterity